Assassination of George I of Greece: Background

 Greek operations during the First Balkan War.

 After being under Ottoman rule from the mid-15th century until the 1820s, Greece gained independence in 1821 with support from the United Kingdom, France, and Russia.
-They appointed Prince Otto of Wittelsbach as the monarch of the new Kingdom of Greece.
+They appointed Prince Otto of Bavaria as the monarch of the new Kingdom of Greece.
 In 1862, King Otto I was overthrown, and the "protecting powers" selected Prince William of Denmark, who was 17 years old at the time, as his successor.
 He was approved by the Greek National Assembly and proclaimed "King of the Hellenes" under the regnal name George I on March 30, 1863.

 The "Megali Idea," an irredentist belief in the recovery of Greek lands under Ottoman control and the restoration of the Byzantine Empire, led Greece to regain Volos and other parts of Thessaly during the Convention of Constantinople (1881).
-However, the country suffered a humiliating defeat in the First Greco-Turkish War in 1897, led by Crown Prince Constantine, the king's eldest son.
+However, the country suffered a humiliating defeat in the First Greco-Turkish War in 1897, led by Crown Prince Constantine, the King's eldest son.
 King George I survived an assassination attempt the following year and a military coup in 1909, which resulted in Eleftherios Venizelos becoming Prime Minister.
 Venizelos reorganized the Greek armed forces and sidelined Constantine to an honorary position.
-In October 1912, when Bulgaria, Serbia, and Montenegro, Greece's allies in the Balkan League, declared war on the Ottoman Empire, the king saw an opportunity to restore Greece's reputation after its defeat fifteen years earlier.
+In October 1912, when Bulgaria, Serbia, and Montenegro, Greece's allies in the Balkan League, declared war on the Ottoman Empire, the King saw an opportunity to restore Greece's reputation after its defeat fifteen years earlier.

 The Greek armed forces entering Thessaloniki (1912).

 The early victories of the First Balkan War caused divisions among the allies over the spoils, particularly the port of Thessaloniki (the second largest city in the Ottoman Balkans after Constantinople), the capital from a geographical and economic perspective.
 In early November, Greek forces entered the city before their Bulgarian allies.
 Constantine led the army through the city and accepted the surrender of the Ottomans at the Government House.
 The Greeks celebrated the city's liberation with joy.
 George I and Venizelos rushed to Thessaloniki to support Greece's claims and organize a victory celebration for the king's upcoming golden jubilee.
-The liberation of Thessaloniki was followed by the recapture of Ioannina, another Greek city held by the Ottomans, during the Battle of Bizani in early March 1913.
+The liberation of Thessaloniki was followed by the capture of Ioannina, another Greek city held by the Ottomans, during the Battle of Bizani in early March 1913.

 When he was assassinated on March 18, 1913, George I had been reigning for almost 50 years.
 He was a popular king who embraced the "Great Idea" more than ever during his reign and reached the peak of his prestige after the victory in Thessaloniki.